top of page

 "At least it's legal… And safe!
 I've been telling you to stay off those conspiracy pages."

-"No. You need to stop following research studies blatantly bought out by FakeGoodGood inc. The fact that they paint the Heroin Ninja as a hero-"
+"No. You need to stop following research blatantly bought out by FakeGoodGood inc. The fact that they paint the Heroin Ninja as a hero-"

 "Kicked Stonerman’s ass, didn’t he?”

-After all of these years, living a double life as Stonerman, Homer still doesn't know how to feel or react when others discuss his alter ego around him.
+After all of these years living a double life as Stonerman, Homer still doesn't know how to feel or react when others discuss his alter ego around him.
 Should he defend his honor or let them speculate?
 Everyone deserves the truth but shouldn’t his actions speak infinitely louder than words?
-Why risk his identity?
+Why risk his secret identity?
 Why does he feel the need to join in on a conversation with two people he's never met?
 Their opinions have no bearing on his ability to spread positivity to the world, so why bother?
 Stonerman may have won countless battles against evil yet negativity continues to spread all the same.
 Have his actions made a difference at all?

 "Right, Homer?"
 Roger asks.